HTTPWorkshop/workshop2026/README.md

 ## Important Dates

 * Statement of Interest by: 20 March 2026
-* Attendees Notified by: 15 April 2026
+* Attendees Notified by: 1 April 2026
-* Attendee Confirmation by: 1 May 2026
+* Attendee Confirmation by: 15 April 2026
 * HTTP Workshop: 14-16 July 2026